 - Take grape leaves out of the jar, and rinse well.
 Remove stems.
 Set torn leaves aside to line the pan later.

-- Add butter and vegetable oil to a medium pan over medium high heat.
+- Add butter and vegetable oil to a medium pan over medium-high heat.
 When butter is melted add onion and cook, stirring, until translucent and just starting to brown, about 3 minutes.
 Let cool slightly.

 - Line a large pan with grape leaves.
 Put dolmas on top, close to each other.
 (You can make two layers if needed.)
 Add water to barely cover dolmas.
 (2 cups if using an 11-inch pan.)

-- Add a pinch of salt.
+- Add the lemon juice and a pinch of salt.

 - Place an inverted plate or a smaller lid on top of the dolmas to prevent them from floating and unwrapping.